famedly/synapse-invite-checker/README.md

 ## License

-`synapse-invite-policies` is distributed under the terms of the [AGPL-3.0](https://spdx.org/licenses/AGPL-3.0-only.html) license.
+`synapse-invite-checker` is distributed under the terms of the [AGPL-3.0](https://spdx.org/licenses/AGPL-3.0-only.html) license.